-We will continue to work with customers and supply chain partners to develop a fuller understanding of the issues associated with HVO.
+Accepting the environmental claims of HVO and GTL at face value and adopting them when we are aware of wider sustainability concerns which we are not currently able to respond to satisfactorily, would, in our view, send a misleading signal to the market and not be consistent with our Building New Futures Sustainability Strategy.
+We are therefore only undertaking some limited trials, while we continue to work with customers and supply chain partners to develop a fuller understanding of the issues associated with HVO.
 In the meantime, we continue to prioritise investment and innovation in electrification and hydrogen fuelled construction machinery, which Balfour Beatty sees as a more sustainable transition path.
-This includes progressive removal of diesel generators and encouraging our clients and projects to plan and invest in temporary electric supplies that can supply cleaner electricity from the grid.
-We will also continue to explore locally sourced alternative fuels where there is a full, transparent chain of custody.
-While we are considering how to ensure the traceability and true impact of these products, we are continuing to make progress on decarbonising our plant and fleet in other ways.
+This includes progressive removal of diesel generators rather than running them on alternative fuels, encouraging our clients and projects to plan and invest in temporary electric supplies that can supply cleaner electricity from the grid.
+Balfour Beatty procures 100% renewable electricity through its supply contracts.